 Keep it Simple!

-A Teacher of Technology in Education
+A Teacher of Technology & Library in Primary Education

 Eleni Kyritsis - Leader of Digital Learning and Innovation